On the preconditioned AOR iterative method for Z-matrices: Conclusion and future work

-For a class of matrices, we have shown that among the preconditioners of the form $\tilde{P}=I+L(\alpha)+U(\alpha)$ with $\alpha_{ij}\in [0,1]$, the preconditioner $\hat{P}=I+L+U$ is the best one to speed up the convergence rate of the AOR iterative method.
-Numerical results of the AOR and GMRES($m$) methods applied to different preconditioned systems confirm the presented theoretical results.
+We have indicated that for improving the convergence rate of the AOR iterative method, the preconditioner $\hat{P}=I+L+U$ outperforms other preconditioners of the form $\tilde{P}=I+L(\alpha)+U(\alpha)$ with $\alpha_{ij}\in [0,1]$.
+Numerical experiments for the AOR and GMRES($m$) methods, to different preconditioned systems, have been reported to certify the established theoretical results.

+A class of multi-level preconditioners and their associated preconditioned block AOR iterative method have been studied in \cite{Dou}.
+It can be easily verified that each of the preconditioners, exploited in a specific level of preconditioning, pertains to a family of preconditioners which can be considered as a block form of our mentioned preconditioner.
+Future work may focus on comparing the multi-level preconditioned block AOR method with $\alpha_{ij}=1$ with the case that $\alpha_{ij}\neq 1$.